Signing the Closing Disclosure

 Think of the Initial Closing Disclosure like a permission slip.
 By e-signing the it you are starting the mandatory clock and allowing us collaborate with the title company to prepare the Final CD.

-Final CD
+Once the Final CD is ready,

-The Final Closing Disclosure (CD) will provide the final and exact costs.
-The title company sends us the Final CD a day or two before closing.
 We then email you the Final CD and call to review it in detail.
 Be sure to check out what you need to know before going into closing on the final underwriting approval is issued.

 Mark Pfeiffer